RIKEN-RCCS/llvm-project/README_swpl-2023-1-llvm17-en.md

       $ ./bin/clang++ -mcpu=a64fx --target=aarch64-linux-gnu -Ofast -msve-vector-bits=512 -fswp -S ~/axhelm-4.cpp -o ~/axhelm-4.s -foptimization-record-file=./axhelm-4.yaml
       ```

-      Refer to the generated axhelm-4.yaml.
+      Please take a look at the generated axhelm-4.yaml.
       If the following message appears, SWPL is applied (numbers in the message may vary)

        "software pipelining (IPC: 2.03, ITR: 4, MVE: 2, II: 65, Stage: 4, "